goplanicharmi/landingpage2/Readme.md

 # My First Project- Landing Page

 This is basically a landing page for any site.
-As it is not responsive, it will only work on desktop screen
+As it is not responsive, it will only work on desktop screen I got to learn more about Position in css in this project
 # Technologies used

 - HTML